slsa-framework/slsa/docs/spec/v1.0/about.md

 SLSA offers:

--   A common vocabulary to talk about software supply-chain security
+-   A common vocabulary to talk about software supply chain security
 -   A way to judge the software you consume and secure your incoming supply chain
 -   An actionable checklist to improve your own software's security
 -   A way to measure your efforts toward compliance with forthcoming